 Exodus 20:3-5 You shall have no other gods before me.
 You shall not make for yourself an idol in the form of anything in heaven above or on the earth beneath or in the waters below.
 You shall not bow down to them or worship them…

 When you are doing the will of someone else and not doing the will of God, it is idolatry.
 You are bowing to their will instead of God’s will.
 You cannot do God’s will when you allow people to control and manipulate you.
-You are actually dysfunctional for God and for yourself.
-You are a puppet waiting for your master to pull your strings.
+We become dysfunctional for God and for ourselves.
+We are puppets waiting for our masters to pull our strings.

 Galatians 1:10 Obviously, I’m not trying to be a people pleaser!
 No, I am trying to PLEASE GOD.
 If I were still trying to please people, I would not be CHRIST’S SERVANT.

 Oh my!
 When I allow a controlling/manipulative person to handle me, I am not a servant of Christ.
-I honestly feel that if I bow to controlling manipulating people that I am not a good pastor and teacher.
-I admit, sometimes the sparks fly, but I refuse to bow.
-I love people to walk with me and me with them to accomplish what we are to do, but I cannot allow them to be or them to allow me to be a “stumbling block.”
+I honestly feel if I bow to controlling and manipulating people I would not be a good pastor and teacher.
+I admit, that sometimes the sparks fly, but I refuse to bow.
+Talking to people is what I love.
+We can accomplish what we are to do, but I cannot allow them to be, or them to allow me to be, a “stumbling block.”
 I must please God.